CiscoDevNet/iPSK-Manager/README.md

 ```

 ## Appendix
-## (Experimental) Keeping iPSK Manager up to date
+## Keeping iPSK Manager up to date
+#### The automated process documented in this section only applies with versions of iPSK Manager that are installed on your system that have this section in the README.
-When there is an update to the Git repository, local iPSK Manager deployment can be updated without reinstallation
+When there is an update to the Git repository, local iPSK Manager deployment can be updated without reinstallation.
+We recomend you periodically update your iPSK Manager deployment so you get all the latest features and fixes.
+You can choose to automate the update process by creating a cron job.

+To use this upgrade method you need to copy the config.php file from the supportfiles/include directory to someplace outside the iPSK Manager source code.
+Automatic restoration of the config.php file will take place after upgrades if the config.php file is placed in the /opt/ipsk-manager directory on your host running iPSK Manager.

-1. Make sure to make backups of the install directory and the database, and also the config.php file should be backed up
+1. You should have regular backups of the database, installation directory, and config.php file to restore from if there is a upgrade failure.
+2. Copy the config.php file to /opt/ipsk-manager, you will need to create this directory.
+You only need to copy this file once and if you make changes to it.
 ```
+admin@ubuntu:~$ sudo mkdir /opt/ipsk-manager
-admin@ubuntu:~$ sudo cp /var/www/iPSK-Manager/supportfiles/include/config.php /some/backup/directory/
+admin@ubuntu:~$ sudo cp /var/www/iPSK-Manager/supportfiles/include/config.php /opt/ipsk-manager
 ```
 2. Go to iPSK Manager install directory
 ```